 - Develop a bigger vision of help

 - Be trained how the soft skills of engagement

-The world is changing faster than you realize, your head's in your store, your head's in your numbers, but your head's not in the real world right now.
+The world is changing faster than you realize; your head's in your store, your head's in your numbers, but your head's not in the real world.
 Otherwise, you would see what I see.

-There are things you can do now where literally your success and your competitor's success are going to be measured in days and weeks.
+There are things you can do now where your success and your competitor's success are measured in days and weeks.

 It's not going to be measured in months and years.

 Back in 1969, they were the world’s largest retailer.
 They purchased Dean Witter and Coldwell Banker in the mid-eighties and created the Discover Card.
 In 1990 Sears and the relative upstart Walmart each sold about $32 billion.
 As the Economist writes: “Sears was not alone in occupying the uncomfortable ground between discounters whose prices it could not match and high-end retailers whose stores and products outshone its own.”

 JC Penney thought they had time